Fighting the Flu (Pt. 3):

 Now the way our immune systems destroy invading microbes like the flu virus is to bathe them in an acid bath of free radicals.
 This creates a lot of debris and waste.
 Linus thought he’d observed that high doses of vitamin C helped the body clear this waste more rapidly ... therefore helping the immune system do its job more completely and quickly.

 One can test this out oneself.
 It’s best to do it with powered pure vitamin C. (Don't use Ester-C or mineral ascorbates, which have too much calcium for this purpose ... and don’t attempt this with a time-release Vit C product, either could be dangerous.
 Pills or tabs of pure Vit C are ok if you can't work with the powder.)
 Take a heaping teaspoon of the pure Vitamin C powder ... that’s about 5 gms.
 Stir it into water or juice if it tastes too strong; myself, I prefer it straight.
 It's got quite a kick!
-Twenty minutes later, take another 5 gms (the half life of vitamin C in the body at these doses is about 20 minutes, so at this dosage rate it doesn’t accumulate as quickly as one might think if one just adds the doses together.)
+Twenty minutes later, take another half teaspoon, about 2.5 gms (the half life of vitamin C in the body at these doses is about 20 minutes, so at this dosage rate it doesn’t accumulate as quickly as one might think if one just adds the doses together.)